deepsm007/tools/rh-gitleaks/README.md

 To download the gitleaks binary before the first run, run `rh-gitleaks pre-cache`.
-This is useful to include as an install step when installing rh-gitleaks in a container image so that it doesn't have to download gitleaks each time a new container starts.
+This is useful to include as an install step when installing rh-gitleaks in a container image so that it doesn't have to download gitleaks each time a new container starts, or when running the scanner in offline mode, such that it skips any automatic downloads.

+To refresh the gitleaks pattern configuration, run `rh-gitleaks refresh`.
+This is useful to cache the patterns when running the scanner in offline mode, such that it skips any automatic downloads.

 ## Usage (rh-gitleaks-gh-account)